HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - check that the sum of the input boxes + fee is equal to the sum of the output coin boxes.

-Inside the Lambo-registry demo application,  you can find an example of implementation of a transaction that handles regular coin boxes and implements the basic operations just mentioned: io.horizen.lambo.car.transaction.AbstractRegularTransaction.
+Inside the Lambo-registry demo application, you can find an example of implementation of a transaction that handles regular coin boxes and implements the basic operations just mentioned: `io.horizen.lambo.car.transaction.AbstractRegularTransaction <https://github.com/HorizenOfficial/lambo-registry/blob/master/src/main/java/io/horizen/lambo/car/transaction/AbstractRegularTransaction.java>`_.
 Please note that, in a decentralized environment, transactions generally require the payment of a fee, so that their inclusion in a block can be rewarded and so incentivised.
 So, even if a transaction is not meant to process coin boxes, it still needs to handle coins to pay its fee.